Zacarias Moussaoui Fast Facts

 April 3, 2006 - The jury decides that Moussaoui is eligible for the death penalty.

-May 23, 2006 - Osama bin Laden releases an audiotape in which he refutes Moussaoui's confession by saying, "I am the one in charge of the 19 brothers and I never assigned brother Zacarias to be with them in that mission..."
+May 23, 2006 - Osama bin Laden releases an audiotape in which he refutes Moussaoui's confession, "I am the one in charge of the 19 brothers and I never assigned brother Zacarias to be with them in that mission..."

 May 13, 2006 - Moussaoui is transferred to the nation's highest security penitentiary near Florence, Colorado, where he will serve his life sentence.

 February 26, 2008 - Moussaoui's lawyers ask a federal appeals court in Virginia to revoke Moussaoui's guilty plea, stating that his original lawyers were not permitted to discuss crucial, classified evidence about the case with him, and that this violated his US constitutional rights.
-His attorneys, Justin Antonipillai and Barbara Hartung state, "Moussaoui appeals because his plea was unknowing, uncounselled and invalid."
+His attorneys Justin Antonipillai and Barbara Hartung state, "Moussaoui appeals because his plea was unknowing, uncounselled and invalid."

 January 26, 2009 - Lawyers for Moussaoui present oral arguments before the 4th Circuit US Court of Appeals in their bid to win their client a new trial.